alexandru-ciobanu/File-Folder-Encryptor-Decryptor-in-Python-using-Fernet/README.md

-⚠️Do not crypt/decrypt a folder if there is a key file ⚠️
+⚠️Do not crypt/decrypt a folder if there is a key file, i will resolve this problem soon⚠️